mcci-catena/Catena-Sketches/README.md

 * [MCCI's ADK](https://github.com/mcci-catena/Catena-mcciadk) is MCCI's general-purpose cross-platform "XDK" library, ported to the Arduino environment.

-* [MCCI's Fork of the SAMD RTCZero library](https://github.com/mcci-catena/RTCZero) has the somewhat more substantial changes needed to allow the various processor sleep modes to be accessed, and to allow for some debuggging of the sleep mode chosen.

 ## Libraries for sensor work

 * [MCCI's Adafruit BME280 library](https://github.com/mcci-catena/Adafruit_BME280_Library) is used to make temperature, humidity and barometric pressure measurements using the [Adafruit BME280 breakout board](https://www.adafruit.com/products/2652), which we connect via I2C.
 It's based on the Adafruit library, but updated so that temperature, humidity and pressure are all read at the same time, to avoid data instability.